 This article will show you how to make an award-winning poster and highlight the key elements that make an outstanding research paper.
 Keep an eye out for important articles in our blog that will help you with enhancing the whole process.

-How to create an Award-winning poster?
+How to Create an Award-Winning Poster?

-Your goal should be to engage them in informal conversation about your research and share your story.
+Your goal should be to engage them in an informal conversation about your research and share your story.
 A poster should be a catalyst for discussion.

 In addition, a poster is an effective communication medium.
 Visuals should be used to captivate the attention of a group of people.
 Eventually, as people read your piece, you can provide them with context for your work.